Audi R8 (Type 4S): R8 Decennium

 Introduced at the 2019 Geneva Motor Show, the R8 Decennium (Latin for "Decade") is a special edition model celebrating ten years of the V10 model of the R8 sports car.
 The R8 Decennium is based on the R8 V10 performance quattro.
 Notable changes include 20-inch alloy wheels and engine cover in Bronze finish, aerodynamic elements finished in gloss black, specially developed matte Daytona Grey body colour, black Alcantara/leather interior upholstery with carbon fibre trim and diamond stitching and Decennium badging.
-The R8 Decennium is limited to 222 units world wide (50 of which will be imported to the United States) and will only be offered in a coupé bodystyle.
+The R8 Decennium is limited to 222 units worldwide (50 of which will be imported to the United States) and will only be offered in a coupé bodystyle.

 R8 V10 Quattro Final Edition

-To commemorate the conclusion of the standard R8 V10 quattro model, the R8 V10 quattro limited edition model was announced in July 2020 for the United States market.
+To commemorate the conclusion of the standard R8 V10 quattro model, the R8 V10 quattro limited-edition model was announced in July 2020 for the United States market.
 The model is limited to 30 units, with trim details such as 20-inch milled wheels in silver, carbon exterior lower trim, and alu-optic mirror caps.
 It also comes with features formerly reserved for the Performance model, such as a carbon fiber front sway bar, magnetic ride, variable ratio steering, and sport exhaust system.
 The Coupe is offered in Mugello Blue with Pastel Silver interior, Avus Silver with Black interior with red stitching, or Sonoma Green with Black interior with gray stitching, and the Spyder is offered in Mugello Blue with Pastel Silver interior.